embe/test_pathway/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Issue Template
+name: Bug report
 about: Create an issue to help us improve the project
-title: '[Issue Title]'
+title: '[Bug Title]'
 labels: [to clarify]
 assignees: ''